Enrol in an Online Course

 This module is designed to up-skill Motorsport Australia Officials in the area of Occupational Health and Safety with an emphasis on the links with the Vet Sector Certificate II unit ‘Apply Safe Work Practices’ in the Certificate II Motor Sport.

-This course is designed to provide training to become a Motorsport Australia Accredited Testing Official detailing the actions required to select a competitor or official for alcohol testing, through to the reporting and referral to the Stewards of the Meeting following a positive alcohol confirmation reading.
+This course is designed to provide training to become a Certified and Accredited Testing Official detailing the actions required to select a competitor or official for alcohol testing, through to the reporting and referral to the Stewards of the Meeting following a positive alcohol confirmation reading.

 The participants of the CATO Training Module must hold a Motorsport Australia Accredited General Officials licence to ensure a basic understanding of the structures and operational roles within motorsport.